YengHer919/CS146/README.md

 I recursively checked if the current and children nodes were null.
 Then, I switched the children and called the function with the left and right children.
-I first did this in python, then, translated into Java.
+I first did this in java, then, translated into python.
 I verified my results by checking each node of the tree

 # Lab 5